matejsaravanja/test-flash-with-context-continuation-1/README.md

 - can you add dockerfile?
 - can you add dockerfile for both backend and frontend?

+- I'm missing package.json, frontend dockerfile seems a bit off as well.
+Also, make it green :D

 Check OUTPUT.md for the complete unaltered output.